gregberge/loadable-components/CONTRIBUTING.md

 ## Open Development

-All work on SVGR happens directly on [GitHub](/).
+All work on Loadable Components happens directly on [GitHub](/).
 Both core team members and external contributors send pull requests which go through the same review process.

 ### Workflow and Pull Requests